mainlp/CrossRE/README.md

 We release our predictions in the `predictions` folder.

 ## Cite
-If you use the data, guidelines, code from CrossRE or Multi-CrossRE, please include the following reference:
+If you use the data, guidelines, code from CrossRE, Multi-CrossRE, CrossRE 2.0, please include the following references:
 ```
 @inproceedings{bassignana-plank-2022-crossre,
     title = "{C}ross{RE}: A Cross-Domain Dataset for Relation Extraction",